rphsoftware/discord-linked-roles-discord-stats/setup.md

 Step 4: run `node index.mjs`

+step 5: go to the app /`setup secret` to create the commands and shit

-Step 5: sponsor me with all your money
+Step 6: sponsor me with all your money